-Here you will find a selection of 'very good' to 'good' master theses (grade: 1,0 - 1,7) written in the department of Work and Organizational Psychology.
+Here you will find a selection of 'very good' to 'good' master theses (grade: 1,0 - 1,7) written in the last 5 years in the department of Work and Organizational Psychology.

 - Employee retention in the public health service: The influence of motivation and job satisfaction on the intention to dismiss.
 (Avelina Petri)

 - The relationship between working time and recreation while working in Homeoffice.
 (Finja Lück)